-2. Things to do and see in Cartagena de Indias, one of the largest cities in Colombia
+#3 Best things to do and see in Cartagena de Indias

 Cartagena de Indias is a city where you are bored after a few days.
 There is no museum or fun things to do during the day – Except wandering in Old city and Getsemani.
 However, there are some fantastic islands to discover.

 Usually, wealthy tourists go out in the old city center.
 There are many bars and a few nightclubs with a strict dress code.
 Grab this opportunity to learn Salsa.